Approximate propagation of normal distributions for stochastic optimal control of nonsmooth systems: Uncertainty propagation for scalar piecewise constant systems

 where $\mu_1(t)$, $\mu_2(t)$, $\sigma_1$, $\sigma_2$ are as defined above, and which is defined via its PDF

 with associated CDF $\bar\Phi_\mathrm{s}$.
 We refer to this distribution as a switched normal distribution, since depending on the sign of $x$, this distribution switches between $\calN(\mu_1(t), \sigma_1^2)$ and $\calN(\mu_2(t), \sigma_2^2)$.
-A visualization of this distribution can be found in Fig.~\ref{fig:crossing1D} (right).
+We note that the above definition of $\bar\phi_{\mathrm{s}}$ does not result in a probability distribution for arbitrary parameter values, since its integral over $\R$ is not necessarily given by 1.
+A visualization of this distribution can be found in Fig.~\ref{fig:crossing1D} (right). \end{example}